GraphBench: Next-generation graph learning benchmarking: Overview of GraphBench

-\begin{enumerate}[leftmargin=.75cm] \item \textbf{Diverse tasks and domains} \gb{} supports node-, edge-, and graph-level prediction, as well as generative tasks.
-Datasets span diverse domains, including social networks, chip and analog circuit design, algorithm performance prediction, and weather forecasting.
-This diversity enables the evaluation of models in both traditional and emerging graph learning applications.
+\begin{enumerate}[leftmargin=*,topsep=2pt, itemsep=2pt, parsep=1pt] \item \textbf{Diverse tasks and domains}~ \gb{} supports node-, edge-, and graph-level prediction, as well as generative tasks, across domains such as social networks, chip and analog circuit design, algorithm performance prediction, and weather forecasting.
+We describe each domain in \cref{sec:datasets_main}.

-\item \textbf{Real-world impact} Many existing benchmark suites focus on small-scale graphs or domains that have limited applicability to current real-world challenges.
-In contrast, \gb{} emphasizes datasets and tasks that are more representative of modern real-world use cases, such as large-scale chip design, weather forecasting, and combinatorial optimization.
-By moving beyond the citation network- and molecular-dominated domains of prior benchmarks, \gb{} offers scenarios that better align with the needs of industry and emerging research areas.

-\item \textbf{OOD generalization} Several datasets in \gb{} are explicitly split by time or problem size to test a model’s ability to generalize beyond the training distribution.
-For instance, social network benchmarks assess future interaction prediction using only past data, while circuit benchmarks evaluate generalization across different circuit sizes.